jewettaij/visfd/doc/doc_filter_mrc.md

  are calculated becomes more and more like a uniform sphere with radius σ.
  (So if you do this, be sure to multiply your radius argument, r, by (9π/2)^(1/6)≈1.5549880806696572 to compensate.)

+## Image resizing

+### -bin width

+Reduce the resolution of the image in each direction by a factor of *width*.
+(Width must be a positive integer.)
+This will dramatically reduce the computation time necessary to detect objects in the image.
+A reduction in resolution is justifiable if you are detecting features in the image (such as surfaces or blobs) that are significantly larger (or thicker) than the voxel width.

+Note that the width of each voxel will be increased accordingly, so that the positions of any features in the image that you detect should not be significantly effected by the change in resolution.

+Note that you can use this argument together with other arguments.
+If you do that, the reduction of resolution occurs before all other operations are performed (such as "-blob" or "-surface" detection).
+This allows you to reduce the image size before these other expensive calculations are performed.